A new perspective on nonholonomic brackets and Hamilton-Jacobi theory: Nonholonomic mechanical systems

 \end{itemize}

 Therefore, we obtain a new orthogonal decomposition (or Whitney sum)

 since

 This decomposition is orthogonal with respect to the induced metric on tangent covectors, and it is the translation of the decomposition \eqref{dec1} to the Hamiltonian side.
 Similarly to the Lagrangian framework, $M$ and $D^{\circ}$ are vector sub-bundles of $\pi_Q : T^*Q \to Q$ over $Q$.
-We have the following canonical inclusion and orthogonal projection, respectively:
+We have the canonical inclusion